France forward Griezmann extends Atletico deal by a year

-MADRID Atletico Madrid's France forward Antoine Griezmann has signed a year's contract extension through to 2022, seemingly ending what was shaping up to be one of the sagas of the transfer window.
+MADRID (Reuters) - Atletico Madrid's France forward Antoine Griezmann has signed a year's contract extension through to 2022, seemingly ending what was shaping up to be one of the sagas of the transfer window.

 Griezmann, third in the 2016 Ballon d'Or behind Cristiano Ronaldo and Lionel Messi, had been heavily linked to Europa League winners Manchester United in recent weeks.